kingRayhan/goURL/readme.md

 require('gourl');
 ```

-Now you can add `data-href` to any element to go a specific url by click.
+Now you can add `data-href` to any element to go a specific url by hover.

 ## [Demo](https://codepen.io/kingRayhan/pen/rJyadw)